 A2 1 & 2 are worth 70% of the overall A-Level qualification

-A Comparative Study of the Government and Politics of the Republic of Ireland and the United Kingdom
+A Comparative Study of the Government and Politics of the United States of America and the United Kingdom

 - How does the Constitution define the role of Congress?